Plutonomicon/plutarch-plutus/docs/GUIDE.md

 x :: Term s PByteString
 x = phexByteStr "41"
 -- ^ 'phexByteStr' interprets a hex string as a bytestring.
 0x41 is 65 - of course.

--- | A plutarch level bytestring.
-Its value is [65], in this case. y :: Term s PByteString y = pbyteStr $ BS.pack [65]
--- ^ pbyteStr lifts a Haskell level bytestring into Plutarch.
 ```

 ### Lambdas